 Dean.
-The Chief Academic Officer (CAO) of the College and oversees all matters pertaining to academics.
+Reports directly to the Vice Chancellor and is the Chief Academic Officer (CAO) of the College who oversees all matters pertaining to academics.
 The Vice Chancellor appoints the Dean with the advice and consent of the appropriate college faculty and with the approval of the President and Board.
-The Dean reports to the Vice Chancellor.